darenr/simple-entity-extractor/README.md

-# simple-name-extractor
+# simple-Entity-extractor

-Uses NLTK to extract people's names from a document returning names and their frequency of occurrence.
+Uses NLTK to extract people's Entities from a document returning Entities and their frequency of occurrence.

 # install